zuplo/docs/blog/2023-08-08-open-source-release/index.md

 The API Key services API is documented [here](https://dev.zuplo.com/docs/routes#api-keys---consumers).
-When calling this service you use your Zuplo API API Key.
+When calling this service you use your Zuplo API (ZAPI) API Key.
 This key has the power to create, read, update and delete all API keys in your system and therefore should be treated securely.
 For this reason **you should never give this key to a customer or use it in a website directly.**

 Instead, you need an intermediary Auth Translation API to enforce your particular security policies around your API keys.
 In a cool twist of fate,